What We Do

 Director and Founder

-She is also a freelance politics and culture writer, with six years of experience working as a freelance writer in the media industry, with bylines in British Vogue, The Independent, The iNews paper, Vice UK, Stylist Magazine, Bustle UK and more, mostly writing about race, feminism and youth issues.
-She sat on the advisory board of the press regulator Impress, to advise on how they can provide support to small media platforms, including ethical journalism standards.
+She is an engagement and communications specialist, and a freelance politics and culture writer, with six years of experience working as a freelance writer in the media industry, with bylines in British Vogue, The Independent, The iNews paper, Vice UK, Stylist Magazine, Bustle UK and more, mostly writing about race, feminism and youth issues.